bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

    ![](/img/enter-group-name.jpg)
 5. Enter a group name in the **Enter Group name** window, and click **Create**.

-## Adding members to organizations
+## Adding members to Organizations

 In practice, adding members to an organization means adding members to a group belonging to an organization.
 Once you have the groups you need for your organization, adding members to them is very simple.